The large grants programme is now closed.

 Organisations based in the Republic of Ireland

-Organisations based in the Republic of Ireland are eligible, provided the work they are applying to fund will take place in Northern Ireland or aims to create impact in Northern Ireland.
+Organisations and individuals based in the Republic of Ireland are eligible, provided some of the the work they are applying to fund takes place in Northern Ireland or aims to create impact in Northern Ireland or the UK.
 These organisations must have a bank account based either in the Republic of Ireland or in the UK.

 Fiscally hosted organisations